New parametric/associative system base and solid kernel

 Ideal for series manufacturing: Quickly and flexibly position clamping devices

-Especially for multiple setups in series production, a parametric design of special clamping devices is a clear choice.
+Especially for series production, a parametric design of special clamping devices is a clear choice.
 For example, depending on the setup situation, any number of mold parts can be placed interactively and automatically aligned.

 Integrated electrode design as the basis for the automated electrode process